The intent of the curriculum is to enable all children to become successful learners, confident individuals and

-Kingfisher uses a thematic approach (see table below) to plan for teaching and learning which advocates creativity and active engagement in learning.
+Kingfisher uses a thematic approach (see table) to plan for teaching and learning which advocates creativity and active engagement in learning.
 This thematic approach also enables children to make links across and between their learning, making use of key skills in a variety of situations to help them generalise and apply their learning.